 Feeder pipes are used to move the product from processing facilities and storage tanks to the long-distance transmission pipelines.
-The product may be crude oil, natural gas or natural gas liquids.
-These pipes are typically 6 to 12” diameter.
+The product may be crude oil, natural gas, or natural gas liquids.
+These pipes are typically 6 to 12” in diameter.

 How to protect these oil and gas pipelines?

 Pipes need to be protected and reinforced for higher properties and a longer lifespan.
 Especially for pipes working in the deep offshore conditions, reinforced pipes are indispensable, where traditional material no longer stands.